alpheios-project/documentation/design/vocabulary.md

 A5.
 As an application I want to store occurrences of a user's interaction with a word on their word list so that this data is available for future uses.

+A5b.
+As an application I want to store occurrences of a user's interaction with any word so that this data is available for future uses.

 A6.
 As an application I want to retrieve data about occurrences of a user's interaction with a word on their word list so that I can present individualized features.

 A7.
 As an application I want to be able to store the context of any word that the user looks up (e.g. the sentence)  so that I can use it to analyze collocations to classify uses, detect alternative meanings and enable ranked searches for similar occurrences in the corpus.